Helping children, teens, and young adults find relief from anxiety and OCD—while supporting the caregivers who love them

 Erin Harley, PhD, MA, LMHCA

-Hi, I’m a cognitive psychologist and Licensed Mental Health Counselor Associate in Washington State.
-I specialize in helping children, teens, and young adults learn how to respond differently to anxiety and OCD so they can feel more at ease, build confidence, and re-engage in what matters most.
+Hi, I'm a cognitive psychologist and Licensed Mental Health Counselor Associate in WA State.
+I specialize in helping children, teens, and young adults find relief from anxiety and OCD using evidence-based treatments.
+I'll help you or your child respond differently to anxiety and OCD so they have less power over daily life—making room for greater confidence, flexibility, and engagement in what matters most.

-As a mom of two, I understand how difficult it is to see your child struggling and not always know the best way to help them.
-That’s why, in addition to working directly with young people, I’m also passionate about helping parents build practical skills to support their child’s growth and progress at home.
+As a mom of two, I understand how hard it can be to watch your child struggle with anxiety and not know how to best support them.
+In addition to working directly with young people, I'm passionate about helping parents build practical skills that support progress at home and create lasting change.